- by Cherry

 The ideal time to travel to the Zoige Prairie is during summer.

-The Changtang Prairie holds some of the best pastures in the northern Tibetan Plateau.
+The Qiangtang Prairie holds some of the best pastures in the northern Tibetan Plateau.
 It lies at the Nagchu Prefecture with an average altitude of around 5,000m.
-The landscape of Changtang prairie is characterized by highland lakes and exquisite grazing pastures.
+The landscape of Qiangtang prairie is characterized by highland lakes and exquisite grazing pastures.
 It also nurtures myriads of wildlife like the Tibetan antelope, wild yak, wild donkey, black-necked crane, alpine rabbit, and many more.
 For many generations, Tibetan nomads rely heavily on this prairie land for their livelihood.
 You'll also get to see in this prairie ruins of the ancient Zhang Zhung Kingdom and other impressive murals.
-It is best to visit the Chanting prairie during August so that you can witness some of the grand festivals of the land like the Nagqu Horse Racing Festival.
+It is best to visit the Qiangtang prairie during August so that you can witness some of the grand festivals of the land like the Nagqu Horse Racing Festival.

 - Jinying Prairie